-The safet, describes protocolyced struct ed with a tip monoscief, habdle c', which projects lagership from the year end of the shaft c', and carries a spring-catch or snap 70 c', the end of which engages with a groovein the periphery of the small lock d and prevents the withdrawal of the shaft c' therefrom.
-Two slight depressions in the opposite ends of this groove engage the end of the 75 snap c', and serve to hold the safety device in the locked or unlocked position, as may be.
+The safety desired as the formation of the safety defined as the second state of the safety of the small lock d and prevents the withdrawal of the shaft e' therefrom.
+Two slight depressions in the opposite ends of this groove engage the end of the 75 safety device in the locked or unlocked position, as may be.

-In operating a fire-arm constructed with my improvements, when the firing-pin has been fully cocked and the bolt a turned to its 80 locked position, if it is desired to lock the gun the safety device e is turned to its locked position, so that the projecting end of the shaft e' enters the notch a' of the bolt, thereby preventing the unlocking of the latter, and the 85 flange e^2 abuts against the shoulder c^2 of the firing-pin, thereby preventing the forward movement of the latter.
-In this position the thumb-piece e^4 of the safety-device stands on the right-hand side of the gun.
-When it is go desired to fire the gun, the safety device is unlocked by throwing its thumb-piece e to the left-hand side, thereby turning the shaft e', so that its recessed portion will permit the oscillation of the bolt and removing its flange 95 e2 from the path of the shoulder c3 of the firing-pin, so that upon pulling the trigger the firing-pin can move forward and fire the gun.
+In operating a Gro-arm constructed with my improvements, when the firing-pin has been fully cocked and the bolt a turned to its so locked position, if it is desired to lock the gun the safety device e is turned to its locked posilion, so that the projecting end of the shaft e' enters the notch $a^4$ of the bolt, thereby preventing the unlocking of the latter, and the 85 flange $e^2$ abuts against the shoulder $c^3$ of the firing-pin, thereby preventing the forward movement of the latter.
+In this position the thumb-piece e of the safety-device stands on the right-hand side of the gun.
+When it is 90 desired to fire the gun, the safety device is unlocked by throwing its thumb-piece e to the left-hand side, thereby turning the shaft e', so that its recessed portion will permit the oscillation of the bolt and removing its flange 95 e from the path of the shoulder c of the firing-pin, so that upon pulling the trigger the firing-pin can move forward and fire the gun.
 After the gun has been fired, the bolt a can be secured in its locked position by again 100 throwing the safety device e into its locking will engage with the notch a' of the bolt.
-When the gun is to be reloaded, the safety device must be thrown to its unlocked positos tion in order that the bolt a can be oscillated and drawn back sufficiently to discharge the used cartridge and reload the gun and cock it. whereupon, if desired, the gan can be again locked.
+When the gun is to be reloaded, the safety device must be thrown to its unlocked posi- tos tion in order that the bolt a can be oscillated and drawn back sufficiently to discharge the used cartridge and reload the gun and cock it. whereupon, if desired, the gan can be again locked.
 110